apel/rest/README.md

 4. Run `./run_container.sh indigodatacloud/accounting:X.X.X-X`

 5. Before the server will start, a certificate needs to be added to the container.
 This can be done by either modifying `./run_container.sh` to load the docker image with a certificate mounted into it, or by interacting with the image after start up with `docker exec -it <docker_id> bash`.
+If choosing the latter, run `service httpd start` while interacting with the container.

 6. Navigate a web browser to `https://\<hostname\>/index/`